mattrobenolt/inbox/README.md

 > A fast, beautiful, and distraction-free Gmail client for your terminal.

-`inbox` is a TUI (Terminal User Interface) built for power users who live in the terminal and want a keyboard-centric way to triage and read email.
+`inbox` is a TUI built for power users who live in the terminal and want a keyboard-centric way to triage and read email.
 It supports multiple Gmail accounts, unified searching, and renders HTML emails beautifully.

 ## Features